brieucdesoutter/brieucdesoutter.github.io/_drafts/Favorite_programming_language_features.md

 ## Type inference

-This one is only relevent to statically typed language where the type of every expression must be known at compile time.

-In language like Java, C++ 03 and before, it is the programmer responsability to specify type information when declaring variable and functions.
-However the compiler is usually capable of figuring out the type of declarations in most cases.

-Type inference leverages that knowledge and let the compiler works for the developer.

-For example, say you have a C++ utility function that counts words in strings defined as follow:

-{% highlight cpp %}
-extern map<string, int> count_words(vector<string> input);
-{% endhighlight %}

-When you use it, you have to remember that it returns a ```map<string, int>``` and not a ```vector<int>``` and type the right type!

-With type inference, all you have to do instead is:

-{% highlight cpp %}
-auto result = count_words(lines);
-{% endhighlight %}

-The simple use of ```auto``` is enough to tell the compiler "figure the type of the result from the context".

-So type inference is kind of type saving utility (pun intended).

-Sometime however, it is nice to know what you're dealing with: say you're working with a new library or piece of code, and you call a method from that library, you can assign the result to an auto-declared variable but it doesn't tell you a lot about what you can do whith it...

-However the compiler knowledge about types of the program objects allows to build powerful tool like auto-completion.

-The previous example is using C++ 11 but other languages have that too.

-Swift uses ```var``` for mutable variables and ```let``` for immutable variables and Kotlin uses ```var``` and ```val```.
+"Type inference refers to the automatic deduction of the data type of an expression in a programming language." (source Wikipedia)

+Compilers for statically/strongly typed languages do that to various level during compilation depending on their type system.
+Some languages/compilers have limited type inference capabilities and thus force you, the developer, to provide the type for every variable and function/method declarations and to initialize variables with an expression whose type is compatible with the declared type.

+Newer languages like Swift and Kotlin or revised one like C++ 11 are said to provide "Type Inference" when the developer does not have to provide type for most declarations because the compiler will figure it out.

+This has the following advantages:
+- it saves you a lot of typing (pun intended);
+- it also saves you from remembering the return type of all the library functions you may use;
+- and it allows easier refactoring.

+TODO implementation in Swift, Kotlin, C++ 11

-In dynamically typed programming languages like python, ruby and javascript to name a few, even though every epxression has a type, it is not determined/checked until runtime by the interpreter/JIT so there is not need for the programmer to add that information in his source code.
+In dynamic programming languages like python, ruby and javascript to name a few, even though every epxression has a type, it is not determined/checked by the interpreter until runtime so there is not need for the programmer to add that information in the source code and type inference as defined above is not required.

-The drawback is that it becomes quickly impossible for autocompletion tools to provide meaningful suggestions and the Python developpers have designed a system of type annotations that can be leveraged by IDE to perform some type-checking usually performed by a compiler in statically typed language.
+However, without support of tools like code completion, the lack of type information in the source code can sometime be a problem for the developer.
+Indeed it is often nice/necessary to know what you're dealing with and what you can do with variables and function return values.

+For statically typed languages, tools can use the compiler knowledge about types to provide code completion, and highlight errors as you type.
+For dynamic language, things are more complicated, and the trend seems to add back type information in the source code: Python type annotations, Flow or JSDoc comments in Javascript: tools like PyCharm and IntelliJ provides much better inspection hints and warnings when those are present in the source code.